practical-software/bootstrapchoice/README.md

 # bootstrapchoice
- copy of my tubereader project home page
+ Assignment for ICS314 Software Engineering at UHM Clone of TubeReader home page with minimized css and maximized Bootstrap classes